hexagontruth/hexular/README.md

           }
         });

+Variations on these triangles and perhaps other examples can be found in the global `Examples` object in Hexular Studio.

 ## Hexular Studio

 The built-in demo site, Hexular Studio, can be run as-is with any static HTTP server, or built and run using NPM and Node: